antoinecoulon/dev-website/README.md

 For this project, I'll use only vanilla HTML and CSS for now.
 The website will be displayed in french for the moment, I'll try to translate it later.

+This project is part of the Foundations course by The Odin Project.

 Antoine